ckeditor/ckeditor4-docs/docs/guide/dev/integration/webpack/README.md

 npx webpack
 ```

-The bundled code will appear in `dist/app.js` file.
+The bundled code will appear in the `dist/app.js` file.

 ## CKEditor 4 Webpack Integration Template

-The more complex integration, featuring also transpiling the code with Babel and minimizing with Terser, is available in [`ckeditor4-webpack-template` GitHub template repository](https://github.com/ckeditor/ckeditor4-webpack-template).
+The more complex integration, featuring transpiling the code with Babel and minimizing with Terser, is available in [`ckeditor4-webpack-template` GitHub template repository](https://github.com/ckeditor/ckeditor4-webpack-template).
 It can be used as a starting point for web apps projects.